Israel has an unwritten but broadly accepted national security doctrine. These are its parameters and practical applications.

 Given all these caveats, a separate study should analyze all the elements mentioned above that are not covered by this paper.
 Such a study would produce a basic document defining the essence of “national strength” for the State of Israel – building, preserving, and advancing it.
 This would constitute a strategic, diplomatic, and political upper layer of “interests” of broader scope than this paper.
 Such a study will allow for the political and ideological perspectives of the author to be much more manifest than in the present paper (which deals, again, only with narrower aspects of “national security.”)

 Proceeding from a national security doctrine, the defense establishment should deduce the principles for force build-up and the use of force.
-This applies to all the security forces, led by the IDF, as well as the components of the intelligence community, AEI, the National Cyber Authority, organizations under the Ministry of Public Security, and to some extent also to the Foreign Ministry and other ministries dealing with aspects of national security.
+This applies to all the security organs, led by the IDF, as well as the components of the intelligence community, AEI, the National Cyber Authority, organizations under the Ministry of Internal Security, and to some extent also to the Foreign Ministry and other ministries dealing with aspects of national security.

 This paper presents what I believe to be Israel’s actual “national security concept” – which informally constitutes a prevailing doctrine.